x

 Spending around $5.3 million for the Sevier Avenue Utility Conduit and Duct Bank Project

-Another component of work along Sevier Avenue is the development of underground infrastructure, allowing the city to relocate overhead utilities underground.
+The council also approved development of underground infrastructure along Sevier Avenue.
 Effectively, the project would move utility lines owned by KUB, AT&T and Comcast — allowing other improvements like the new roundabout and street lighting to be safely installed.

 The resolution said moving the utilities underground would meet the requirements of the South Waterfront Form-Based Code.